Agent Trial

 How do I authenticate with the oruk API?

-Send your API key in the X-API-Key header (or Authorization: Bearer, or the ?api_key= query param for SSE clients that can't set headers).
+Send your API key in the X-API-Key header or Authorization: Bearer.
+Browser-only demos and SSE clients that cannot set headers can use the ?api_key= query param.
 Three read endpoints — /health, /v1/health, and /v1/stories/feed — are public and don't need a key; everything else under /v1/* does.

 The full open-vs-keyed surface: